DanEdens/mac_dive_vimrc/README.md

 My personal vim setup.
 Some of the keybinds only work on MacOS but I'll update them when I have time.

-This is primarily for my own personal use when I'm active on a new machine but you are welcome to steal it.
+This is primarily for my own personal use when I'm active on a new machine or sshing into another computer but you are welcome to steal it.

 # Installation
 **Preparation:**